ansys/scade-design-rules/doc/source/rules/traceability/llr_nature_eqs.rst

 Rationale
 ---------
-The note type ``DesignElement`` is expected to be designed so that the property ``Nature`` is taken into account when exporting the SCADE CEs through SCADE ALM Gateway.
+The note type ``DesignElement`` is expected to be designed so that the property ``Nature`` is taken into account when exporting the SCADE Contribution Elements (CE) through SCADE ALM Gateway.

-* The export is easier to specify: all the CEs, regardless their nature.
+* The export is easier to specify: all the CE, regardless their nature.
 * The analysis of the traceability matrices is made easier by filtering the matrices with respect to this property.

 Verification
 ------------
-The rule registers to the CEs and raises a violation when a CE does not have a note of the specified type.
+The rule registers to the CE and raises a violation when a CE does not have a note of the specified type.

 Message: ``the Low Level Requirement shall have an annotation <note type name>``